braidn/blrrrg/content/pages/2014-01-02-Where-Your-Pencil-At.md

 Remember: every good engineer has an unequivocal, perhaps even irrational love of their favorite pencil.

+Oh, and [happy fucking 2014, hugs for everyone][9].
+Do us a favour and update your copywright footers.

 [1]: http://www.pencilrevolution.com/2005/12/russian-space-pen/
 [2]: https://en.wikipedia.org/wiki/Walter_White_(Breaking_Bad)
 [3]: http://cloudbacon.com/2012-08-29-A-Programmer-Journal